September 12, 2023 – Johns Hopkins Police Accountability Board opens call for new members

 University leaders are seeking applicants to join the Johns Hopkins University Police Accountability Board (JH Accountability Board), which is charged with helping to shape the development and operation of the JHPD.
 The Board will play a pivotal role in the coming year in advising the university as the JHPD becomes operational.

-The deadline to apply is October 9, 2023.
+The deadline to apply is October 9, 2023 (extended to October 16, 2023).
 Applications can be completed online here.

 December 12, 2022 – Johns Hopkins Police Accountability Board Public Feedback Meeting